 So it is always best to do your cardio workout on an empty stomach, which for most people means first thing in the morning.
 This will result in your body burning fat as the energy source, and not glucose.
 (1)

-If you work out after eating your body is going to use that stored food as the fuel source.
+If you workout or do cardio after eating, your body is going to use that stored food as the fuel source.
 But first thing in the morning on an empty stomach, your body has no choice but to burn fat as the primary fuel source.

 This will maximize the fat burning aspect of your workout, which is a priority for most people.
 There are still many other great reasons for cardio workouts, but fat burning is generally high on the list.

 If you hit the gym first thing in the morning when you wake up, you can be rest assured that your body will be in maximum fat-burning condition.
 This is added motivation by itself, as you know one of your primary fitness goals is front and center.